jerturowetz/notes/to-do.md

 [How much is a session](http://objectif-couple.com) [Learn how to turkey](https://www.bonappetit.com/columns/vintage-ba-columns/article/julia-child-turkey-thanksgiving)

-## Skyrim mod notes
+## Skyrim must use mods - Other

-Animals & creatures pack inc dragons more followers & companions - sloot & non sloot player homes?
-SOS textures & female textures animation overhaul from old SE

-Alternate start

 SKSE
 SkyUI
 Better MessageBox Controls
 Better Dialogue Controls
 A Quality Worldmap
-USLEEP
-Unofficial Skyrim Patch
-lips
+FNIS
+HDT
+UNP
+Alternate start

+## Skyrim must use mods - LL

+SOS
+SOS textures (to match whatever I use)
+SOS females
+SOS females textures (to match whatever I use)
+Horse
+HDT vagina

 ## Try on boots